GameBoi1232/Fabric-NoToolDurability/README.md

-# NoItemDurability
+# NoToolDurability

 A simple mod for Minecraft which disables durability.
-Mod can be toggeled in game using the /noitemdurability command.
+Mod can be toggeled in game using the /notooldurability command.

 ## License